 Hamilton's School-Wide academic focus is centered around integrating research based strategies such as AVID and Step Up to Writing supplemental resources across grade level.
 The Leadership team have identified several School-Wide evidence based instructional strategies that are included on the Hamilton classroom visitation tool used to collect instructional data.
 Classroom visitation are conducted by administration, Instructional Coach, Program Specialist, and grade level leads to gather data on instructional practices, implementation, and grade level needs and provide professional development based on this data.
 Data from this tool is analyzed by the AVID, leadership, and administration team.
-Each team has a specific focus and the data is broken down by grade level, instructional strategies, content & performance standards, and/or by teacher.
-The information is then summarized and presented to staff.
-It is used for staff development, academic conferences, and PLC discussions.
+Each team has a specific focus and the data is broken down by grade level, instructional strategies, conferences, and PLC discussions.